Mizo National Front uprising: MNF's plan for armed uprising

 The plan was kept in strict secrecy.
 As a cover, the MNF leaders indulged in public propaganda advocating use of "non-violent means" to achieve independence for Mizos.
 The MNF commander Lt.
 Col. Laimana, who was suspected of being a government informant, was assassinated on 1 January 1966.

 On 27 February 1966, Pu Laldenga and some other MNF leaders decided that the armed insurrection would start on 1 March.
 The instructions were sent to launch simultaneous attacks on the posts of the 1st AR and the BSF.
 In case the attack failed, an alternate plan of concentrating near the Indo-Pak border was also made.

 The government authorities did get some indications of the upcoming armed action, but failed to anticipate its intensity.
-On the night of 27 February, Rokima, the brother of the MNF lieutenant Pu Lalnunmawia was killed in an apparently accidental blast, which was noticed by the AR personnel.
+On the night of 27 February, Rokima, the brother of the MNF lieutenant Pu Lalnunmawia was killed in an apparently accidental hand grenade blast, which was noticed by the AR personnel.
 All AR posts were alerted to keep a watch on the movements of MNF members.

+The MNF maintained intelligence through various methods.
+Use of threats, blackmail, bribes and false patriotism led to Mizo bureaucrats and civil officers to communicates intelligence about the security forces.
+The MNF also arranged intelligence officers at every village to maintain up to date news on developments for the movement as well as restricting villagers from informing security forces.